giakou4/Computer-Architecture/Lab3/README.md

 * Area: obvious
 * Energy [Joule] = (Total Leakage[Watt] + Runtime Dynamic[Watt]) * runtime(sec), where Total Leakage[Watt] = Subthreshold Leakage[Watt] + Gate Leakage[Watt]
-* Delay: Propagation delay aka Gate Delay is the length of time which starts when the input to a logic gate becomes stable and valid to change, to the time that the output of that logic gate is stable and valid to change.
+* Delay: Propagation delay or Gate Delay is the length of time which starts when the input to a logic gate becomes stable and valid to change, to the time that the output of that logic gate is stable and valid to change.

 ### [2.2] Run McPAT for the simulated Gem5 statistics.